Selected

 SP/LP

 Community-level data uses median (not average) to reduce sensitivity to outliers.
-MoM % not shown where monthly sales count is below 5 — a 90-day window is used for stability and labelled accordingly.
-All figures sourced from TRREB MLS® data for February 2026.
+All figures sourced from TRREB MLS® data for March 2026.
 Subject to revision.

 Buyer's Market